Sorry, you need to enable JavaScript to visit this website.

 Global Impact of Lung Cancer

-The global annual cost of cancer, including direct healthcare costs and disability, totals hundreds of billions of dollars and is expected to increase.35 In the United States, lung cancer costs an estimated $13.4 billion in healthcare costs and $36.1 billion in productivity losses due to early death from lung cancer.36
+The global annual cost of cancer, including direct healthcare costs and disability, totals hundreds of billions of dollars and is expected to increase.42 In the United States, lung cancer cost an estimated $23.8 billion in 2020 alone.43

 Frequently Asked Questions About Lung Cancer

-• The overall five-year relative survival rate for NSCLC of all stages is 26%.
-The overall five-year relative survival rate for SCLC is 7%.
+• The overall five-year relative survival rate for NSCLC for all stages is 28 percent.
+The overall five-year relative survival rate for SCLC is 7 percent.
 However, these numbers do not fully reflect the advances made in lung cancer treatment within the past decade.
-Survival varies by type of disease, the molecular characteristics of the disease, age, overall health, and other factors.33
+Survival varies by type of disease, the molecular characteristics of the disease, age, overall health, and other factors.39

-• For most people, available treatments do not cure NSCLC31 or SCLC.38 But for some early-stage NSCLC, surgery may effectively offer a cure.25
+• For most people, available treatments do not cure NSCLC or SCLC.27,28,44 But for some early-stage NSCLC, surgery may effectively offer a cure.24 Various factors impact lung cancer survival rates, including the type of lung cancer, the stage of the cancer, and the patient’s overall health.27,28

-• People with a family history of lung cancer tend to be at slightly higher risk for developing the disease, but most lung cancers are not caused by inherited genetic changes and may be based on certain shared risk factors.7
+• People with a family history of lung cancer tend to be at slightly higher risk for developing the disease, but this may be based on shared risk factors rather than inherited genetic changes.
+Most lung cancers are caused by genetic changes that are acquired over a person’s life.6

-Some lung cancers have acquired genetic changes with certain abnormalities in DNA that are acquired and not inherited.8 The cause of these acquired abnormalities are unclear and may be associated with certain risk factors.
-For example, a mutation in the KRAS gene is present in about 20% to 25% of non–small cell lung cancers (NSCLCs).
-This gene change enables the cancer cells to grow and spread.
-These gene changes have been found to affect the disease and treatment options.9
+Many lung cancers are linked to non-hereditary genetic changes in cellular DNA.6 The causes of these abnormalities are unclear because they are not inherited from relatives, but they may be associated with certain risk factors.
+For example, a mutation in the KRAS gene is present in about 20 percent to 25 percent of non–small cell lung cancers (NSCLCs).
+This gene change helps the cancer cells to grow and spread.
+These gene changes have been found to affect the disease and treatment options.8

-About 5% of NSCLCs have a change in the ALK gene, which is more often seen in non-smokers and light smokers.
-Other examples include NSCLCs that have a rearrangement in the ROS1 gene, seen in 1% to 2% of cases, or changes in the BRAF gene, detected in about 5% of cases.9
+About 5 percent of NSCLCs have a change in the ALK gene, which is more often seen in non-smokers and light smokers.
+Other examples include NSCLCs that have a rearrangement in the ROS1 gene, seen in 1-2 percent of cases, or changes in the BRAF gene, detected in about 5 percent of cases.8

 The information contained on this page is provided for your general information only.
 It is not intended as a substitute for seeking medical advice from a healthcare provider.
 Pfizer is not in the business of providing medical advice and does not engage in the practice of medicine.
 Pfizer under no circumstances recommends particular treatments for specific individuals and in all cases recommends consulting a physician or healthcare center before pursuing any course of treatment.